dannyasia/americancoin/README.md

 Development process
 =========

-Danny Asia took on management of AmericanCoin. everyone can suggest anything about development.
+Danny Asia took on management of AmericanCoin.<br>
+everyone can suggest anything about development.<br>
-You can see more information at http://americancoin.org original source came from https://github.com/AMCcoin/AmericanCoin
+You can see more information at http://americancoin.org <br>
+original source came from https://github.com/AMCcoin/AmericanCoin <br>

 Future plan
 =========